avivko/Oocyte_TEVC_analyzer/README.md

 ```bash
 python PATH/TO_REOPOSITORY/TECV_analyzer.py
 ```
-Which will prompt a dialog which will make sure you have set up everything correctly and guide you through different options as to running this program.
+Which will prompt a dialog that will make sure you have set up everything correctly and guide you through different possible options when running this program.